 Royal Bank of Scotland Chief Executive Officer Stephen Hester on Feb.
 28 said the lender, which received the biggest banking bailout in the world, may be ready to be returned to private hands before the 2015 vote.
 A Treasury official said the government hasn’t set out a target price or a timetable for the sale.

 Chancellor of the Exchequer George Osborne could potentially use the proceeds of a sale to fund tax cuts or more spending before a general election in two years that polls say his Conservative Party may lose.
 Prime Minister David Cameron has kept open the option of giving away RBS shares to the public.

 Osborne is also seeking to sell the government’s stake in Lloyds Banking Group Plc, which it rescued in 2008.

-The Libyan Investment Authority, the nation’s sovereign wealth fund, is cooperating with the U.S. Securities and Exchange Commission on its probe into the fund’s dealings with Goldman Sachs Group Inc. (GS)
+The Libyan Investment Authority, the nation’s sovereign wealth fund, is cooperating with the U.S. Securities and Exchange Commission on its probe into the fund’s dealings with Goldman Sachs Group Inc. (GS:US)

 The LIA is also considering legal action against Goldman Sachs, the fifth-biggest U.S. bank by assets, to recover losses on its investments, the fund said in an e-mailed statement Feb.
 28. The SEC has been investigating possible violations of U.S. anti-corruption laws by Goldman Sachs for more than a year.
 Reuters reported the LIA’s cooperation Feb.
 28.